raldone01/tree_magic_rs/README.md

   decrease in memory use.
 * Reduced API surface.
 Some previously public APIs are now internal.
 * Removed the optional `cli` feature and `tmagic` binary.
+* Split GPL-licensed data files into a separate optional crate.

 These changes were made both to make the library more efficient, and to simplify the effort to maintain and optimize of this fork.
 I would like to